 - As a specialist in trauma, I can help you deal with any unresolved psychological trauma related to the self-harm

-- Helping you to learn how to manage emotions, calm down and relax
+- Learning how to manage emotions, calm down and relax

 - Helping you understand how self-harm tricks our brain